Thursday, June 4, 2026

 Step 3: Compare Offers

-All trade-in deals don’t bear equal attributes.
+Not all trade-in offers are the same.
 You might really want to exercise patience and check around to look for the right deal, which could mean a higher trade-in value or better financing terms on the new car.
+Compare offers carefully and understand whether trading in a leased car or a financed vehicle makes more sense for your situation.

 Step 4: Negotiate the Trade-In and New Car Deal

-Bargain for the new car price and the trade-in separately.
+Negotiate the trade-in value and the new vehicle price separately whenever possible.
 It must be fair market value for both.

 Step 5: Finalize the Transaction